tonethar/IGME-430-Fall-2024/exercises/1-git-and-heroku-setup.md

 ## IV.
 Setting Up Heroku (page 20-23)
 - Follow the instructions to set up a Heroku account and receive the educational credits
-  - after you get the confirmation email, and can see the platform credits, you can enter your credit card # and choose a plan ...
+  - AFTER you get the confirmation email, and can see the platform credits in Heroku, you can enter your credit card # and choose a plan ...
   - ... and be sure to pick the *Eco Dyno*!

 ![screenshot](./_images/heroku-1.png)